MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 3. [Set this communication](https://docs.microsoft.com/sharepoint/home-site#set-a-site-as-your-home-site) site as a home site using SharePoint Online Management Shell tool.
 4. [Share the home site with users](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658?ui=en-us&rs=en-us&ad=us#:~:text=Share%20a%20site%201%20Communication%20sites.%20Select%20Share,external%20users%22%20to%20share%20the%20...%20See%20More.) so they can access the global navigation links.
 5. On the home site, select **Settings** and then **Global navigation** to **enable** and customize.
-6. For the global navigation source, select **Home site navigation** to display the home site navigation that you just created in the global navigation panel.
+6. For the global navigation source, select **Home site navigation** to display the home site navigation that you created in the global navigation panel.
 Then select **Save**.

 ## Modernize classic SharePoint sites to display the SharePoint app bar
 The SharePoint app bar will only appear in [modern SharePoint sites](https://docs.microsoft.com/sharepoint/dev/transform/modernize-classic-sites) and [pages](https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-site-pages).
 We highly recommend modernizing classic sites not only to display the SharePoint app bar but for a more consistent user experience.
-Learn more about how to modernize classic SharePoint sites and  pages using the open source [SharePoint PnP Page Transformation solution](https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-site-pages).
+Learn more about how to modernize classic SharePoint sites and  pages using the open-source [SharePoint PnP Page Transformation solution](https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-site-pages).
 <br>

-Additional guidance on how to display the SharePoint app bar on a classic sites will be available soon.
+More guidance on how to display the SharePoint app bar on a classic site will be available soon.

-## Teach end-users about this feature
+## Teach end users about this feature
-Help end-users understand how the new SharePoint app bar works.
+Help end users understand how the new SharePoint app bar works.